5 tips for making reference checks in Singapore

-A reference check forms a key part of the hiring process, providing independent insights into a candidate’s past work performance and cultural fit.
-There are plenty of candidates, who can look outstanding on paper and come across brilliantly during an interview.
+A reference check forms a key part of the hiring process in Singapore, providing independent insights into a candidate’s past work performance and cultural fit.

-But by speaking with an independent third party it’s possible to learn valuable details about a candidate’s strengths and weaknesses to help determine if they are right for the role on offer.
+But by speaking with a job reference, it’s possible to learn valuable details about a candidate’s strengths and weaknesses to help determine if they are right for the role on offer.

 A resume will tell you about a candidate’s career background and qualifications.
 The interview allows you to add to this information and assess a candidate in person.
 A reference check builds on the picture built up so far by providing details from an outside source, and as such it is an opportunity worth taking advantage of.